luiscm17/ai-102-azure/2-azure-ai-vision/mslearn-ai-vision/Instructions/Exercises/05-ocr.md

 3. When the repository has been cloned, open the folder in Visual Studio Code.
 4. Wait while additional files are installed to support the C# code projects in the repo.

+    > [!NOTE]
-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.
+    > If you are prompted to add required assets to build and debug, select **Not Now**.
 If you are prompted with the Message *Detected an Azure Function Project in folder*, you can safely close that message.

 ## Provision an Azure AI Services resource